MicroEJ/docs/SDKUserGuide/install.rst

    Select the options

 - The installation has completed successfully.
-Click on :guilabel:`Done` button.
+Click on the :guilabel:`Done` button.

 .. figure:: images/installation_process/installation_finished_screen.png
    :alt: End screen